breno-borges/breno-borges/README.md

 Backend Engineer specialized in Java and Spring Boot with experience building scalable APIs and backend systems.

+I hold a Bachelor's degree in Information Systems.

 I work with modern backend architectures focused on performance, reliability and clean code.
 My experience includes designing RESTful APIs, implementing CI/CD pipelines and deploying applications in cloud environments.

 I also have experience with cloud environments and infrastructure automation, working closely with architecture and DevOps practices.